seansweda/mutter-push/README.md

 ### Privacy Policy ###

-The Mutter Push ZNC Server records the date and time of each transaction.
+The Mutter Push ZNC Server records the date and time of each transaction in a log file.
+It also temporarily stores APNS tokens received from Apple to be expired by the ZNC Mutter Push Notification module.